 Container Service for Kubernetes@Edge (ACK@Edge) is a cloud-managed solution that is provided by Alibaba Cloud to coordinate cloud and edge computing.
 This topic describes the background and features of managed edge Kubernetes clusters.
-This topic also provides further details about network autonomy and tunneling for edge node management.

 With the emergence of the fifth generation technology standard for cellular networks (5G) and Internet of Things (IoT), the number of smart devices connected to the Internet are rapidly increasing.
 Traditional cloud computing platforms that provide computing and storage services on the cloud cannot meet the requirements from edge devices for time-efficient computing, larger storage capacity, and enhanced computing capacity.
 The solution is mainly designed to bring cloud computing to edges (clients) and perform the delivery, management, and maintenance of cloud computing in the ACK console.